openNDS/mesh11sd/README.md

 The node can now be moved to the desired location and the next one configured.

-Power up all nodes in any order, aving one only connected to your isp router as the portal node.
+Power up all nodes in any order, having one only connected to your isp router as the portal node.

 ### Default configuration file (/etc/config/mesh11sd):